MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 ### Update Your Firewall

-During installation, the Windows firewall was automatically updated to allow inbound communications to DeployR on the following ports:
+During installation, the Windows firewall was automatically updated.
+Several new inbound rules were added for  inbound communications to DeployR on the ports listed in the table.

+>[!IMPORTANT]
+>For your security, the inbound rules created during installation are disabled by default and set to a `Private` profile.
+To make DeployR accessible to remote users, you can edit these inbound rules in the Windows Firewall and set the profile to `Public` or `Domain`.
+In the Properties dialog for each inbound rule, you can enable the rule and, in the Advanced tab, change its profile according to your organizational needs.
+> - `Domain` is for networks at a workplace that are attached to a domain.
+> - `Private` is for networks at home or work where you known and trust the people and devices on the network.
+> - `Public` is  for networks in public places such as airports and coffee shops.

 | Machine                   | Ports                                 | Open Ports                                                                          |
 |---------------------------|---------------------------------------|-------------------------------------------------------------------------------------|